-NHER 19968 (Find Spot record) - Probable Late Roman brooch (Feltwell, poorly located)
+NHER 19968 (Find Spot) - Probable Late Roman brooch (Feltwell, poorly located)

 The Norfolk Heritage Explorer is a filtered version of the Norfolk HER intended for casual research.
 Please to consult the full record.